Looking for eco-friendly disposable nappies? Here are the best eco-friendly nappies we’ve found that actually work.

 The eco-friendlier brands also tend to be made from more renewable resources.
 As standard nappies are mostly made of virgin plastic, this reduction in the use of fossil fuels is great for the planet.

 You can avoid supporting these practices by switching to eco-friendly brands, where possible.
-This brings me on to my guide to the best nappies that benefit both baby and the planet.
+Try my guide to the best nappies that benefit both baby and the planet.

 Danish made Bambo Nature* nappies top the Ethical Consumer’s league table of disposable nappies.
 It’s also the only eco-friendly disposable nappy to be independently accredited by the Nordic Swan eco-label.
 Bambo Nature has an absorbent starch core, rather than a chemical-based core, and we had no problems with absorbency.
 The brand also avoids perfumes and other harsh chemicals, including chlorine, which is reassuring.

 Beaming Baby* claims their chlorine-free nappies contain 30% fewer chemicals than standard disposable nappies.
 The absorbent layer inside the nappy does contain gel.
 However, this is primarily made from very finely shredded paper.
 Again, I’m happy to report zero leaks!